Navajo Silver Humidor with Inlaid Turquoise Monogram

 Dimensions: 3 3/4″L x 3”W x 3 1/2”H

 Tribe: Navajo/ Zuni

 Stone: Natural Turquoise

-As seen in Elegant Vessels: A century of southwest silver boxes (Page 29 & 30)
+As seen in the Elegant Vessels: A century of southwest silver boxes book (Page 29 & 30)

 This box is related to tobacco use.
 The bow-guard design, still in a few instances, appears now along with Sun Faces and Knife Wings, proclaiming their Native origins.
 Cigarette and match boxes, matchbook covers, and a large humidor would have met the needs of travelers making their way across the American Southwest.
 Boxes were often commissioned; “B. H. Jr.” belonged to Byron Harvey Jr., the grandson of Fred Harvey.